eclipse/vorto/docs/tutorials/integrate_aws_kinesis.md

 1. Setting up Kinesis on AWS
 2. Configuring and starting the Vorto middleware with your AWS Kinesis data stream settings
-3. Sending device data to Eclipse Hono via MQTT and monitor the incoming data in the Eclipse Vorto middleware dashboard
-4. Creating an AWS Kinesis analytics application
+3. Creating an AWS Kinesis analytics application
-5. Testing the analytics application
+4. Testing the analytics application by sending device data via MQTT

 <br />